Phil-382453/Utility/README.md

     - Copy and Rename the template script to a new scripts folder.
     - Edit the template script as needed.
 Save your changes.
     - Click the Refresh button (path to your new script) - this will pull script updates into this tool.
-    - Repeat as needed ...
-Edit script, Save, Refresh button, Run (verify).
+    - Edit script, Save, Refresh button, Run (verify) ...
+Repeat as needed.

     - The top of each script contains a help section that is required for your script to work in this tool:
     -      .Synopsis      - Provide a description of the script (Main tab - 3rd column of the scripts list).